NCZ - Virtus Convertible & Income Fund II

 - What is NCZ?

 - NCZ is the ticker symbol for Virtus Convertible & Income Fund II, a listed mutual fund.
-Virtus Convertible & Income Fund II is a closed ended fixed income mutual fund launched and managed by Allianz Global Investors Fund Management LLC.
-The fund is co-managed by Allianz Global Investors U. Listed on NYSE.
+The Virtus Convertible & Income Fund II is a closed-end mutual fund focused on fixed income, launched and managed by Allianz Global Investors Fund Management LLC, with Allianz Global Investors U. S. Listed on NYSE.
 NCZ is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What are NCZ's key statistics?